UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 a `Project` MUST provide ONE owner of this project and _crate_ via `projectOwner`

-Additional people associated with the project MAY be provided via the 'dataContact`, `dataOwner` and `member` properties.
+Additional people associated with the project MAY be provided via the `dataContact` , `dataOwner` and `member` properties.

 ### Terms